 - Delay the funding of pensions

 The biggest lever firms have is to defer partner payments.
-For the big law firms, usual is around 30-50% (payout v revenues collected), so each month you defer a payment, you are covering quite a big chunk of the expenses.
+For the big law firms, usual is around 30-50%, so each month you defer a payment, you cover big chunk of the expenses.

-As its purely a deferment, you can protect the future payouts by deferring and cutting other costs in the immediate.
-So far we’ve seen very few furloughs and/or retrenchments, but with many Partners we talk to admitting collections are down, over 50% in some cases, the retrenchments are very likely to come in the next few months in phase two, if this persists.
+As its purely a deferment, you can protect future payouts by deferring and cutting other costs immediately.
+So far we’ve seen very few furloughs and/or retrenchments.
+But with many Partners we talk to admitting collections are down.
+Over 50% in some cases, the retrenchments are very likely to come in the next few months in phase two.

 So what will phase 2 look like?
-If revenue reduction persists there could well be tactical retrenchments, allowing the firms to restructure for a future where there will be extra scrutiny on Partners to complete work themselves and less need for large teams of Associates as the work may not be fed down as often.
+If revenue reduction persists, there could well be tactical retrenchments.
+It allows the firms to restructure for a future where there will be extra scrutiny on Partners to complete work.
+And less need for large teams of Associates as the work may not be fed down as often.

-The flip side to that may mean that there could be more pressure on younger lawyers to actually generate new clients themselves.
-Those that struggle with this may leave their current firms, they may be retrenched, they then may struggle to get in somewhere new, and this could lead to high numbers of people leaving the law, like we saw after the crash of 09.
+The flip side to that there could be more pressure on younger lawyers actually to generate new clients themselves.
+Those that struggle with this may leave their current firms, may retrench, they then may struggle to get somewhat new.
+And this could lead to high numbers of people leaving the law, like we saw after the crash of 09.

-This is, of course, possible, but so is the opposite – it’s a tough time to accurately predict, but signs are that phase 2 is likely if revenue collections continue to prove to be tricky.
+This is, of course, possible, but so is the opposite – it’s a tough time to predict accurately.
+But signs are that phase 2 is likely if revenue collections continue to prove to be tricky.

-Once things settle down, phase 3 will see strategic hiring and strengthening at most firms, at the Partner level, but it is our prediction that these hires will take even more time, as there will be extra scrutiny on not only the revenues and client base that the Partner has generated in the past, but also what revenues can be expected from the client base moving forward – there will be tough negotiations and Partners with proven business development skills will be much sought after.
+Once things settle down, phase 3 will see strategic hiring and strengthening at most firms, at the Partner level.
+But it is our prediction that these hires will take even more time.
+As there will be extra scrutiny on not only the revenues and client base that the Partner has generated in the past.
+But also what revenue projections from the client base moving forward.
+There will be tough negotiations and Partners with proven business development skills will be much sought after.

-In the same breath, there may be extra scrutiny on companies and their finances, by the Partner that is potentially joining.
+There may be extra scrutiny on companies and their finances by the Partner that is potentially joining.
 At their current firm they may have very clear visibility of the finances, the strategy, the practices that have been (temporarily or permanently) decimated by COVID-19, those that survived and those that thrived.

-Any new firm looking to attract a Partner may be faced with very open and honest questions about the firms ongoing performance.
+Any new firm looking to attract a Partner may face very open and honest questions about the firms ongoing performance.

-We believe that with less reliance on the physical office, we could see Partners running much smaller teams, self-regulated, targeted by the firm for revenue but then left to their own devices, small pods where Partners almost create a firm within a firm, this will be brought on by a move in Partner remuneration to a pure merit based system.
+We believe that with less reliance on the physical office, we could see Partners running much smaller teams, self-regulated, targeted by the firm for revenue.
+But then left to their own devices, small pods where Partners almost create a firm within a firm, this will be brought on by a move in Partner remuneration to a purely merit-based system.
 There will inevitably be much less emphasis on actually being in the physical office.

 Whilst some models employed by law firms will be more radical than others, we are sure, in some cases, to see a monumental shift to zero guaranteed income, but a larger reward of the profit share, and Partners focusing on building a highly functioning, small team around them, cutting expenditure and focusing on working like Trojans to maximize profit.